All Segal objects are generalised monads in spans: Introduction

 \subsection{Aknowledgements}

 This note was closely inspired by the ideas of~\cite{haugseng18:_iterat,haugseng21:_segal} and~\cite{street00}, and would not exist without the insights developed in these works.
-Thanks are also due to Damien Calaque for discussions about algebras in iterated spans, to Hugo Pourcelot for conversations about differently-shaped spans, and to Reuben Stern for useful comments about the interpretation of weak Segal $\Theta$-fibrations.
+Thanks are also due to Damien Calaque for discussions about algebras in iterated spans, to Hugo Pourcelot for conversations about differently-shaped spans, and to Reuben Stern for useful comments about the interpretation of fibrous $\op{\Theta}$-patterns.
+Many thanks to Jan Steinebrunner and Thomas Blom for pointing out the necessity of soundness in~\cref{lemma:spans-are-cocart-fib} and the automaticity of global saturation, and to Jan especially sharing material on sound patterns and a proof of global saturation.
+I thank the anonymous reviewer for several corrections and improvements.

 The author was supported by the Göran Gustafsson Foundation for Research in Natural Sciences and Medicine.